 Essential EM Spanish: Sample Materials

 Hopefully this will give you a better idea of the look and feel of the course.
-If you still have questions afterwards, feel free to check out the FAQ page or send me a message.

-Abdominal Pain: Review of Systems
+Headache: Review of Systems (video)

 Chest Pain: Anatomy (4 minute clip)

-Mobile App Demo:
+Mobile App Demo Video:

 Back Pain HPI: